Neil Mackenzie Freeman

+First World War

-After a four-year senior football career, he served in the infantry during the First World War, rising to the rank of major within the First Australian Imperial Force and receiving the Distinguished Service Order in November 1917 for actions during the Battle of Polygon Wood, serving with the 58th Battalion and then the 31st, both of which he commanded briefly.
+After a four-year senior football career, he served in the infantry during the First World War, rising to the rank of major within the Australian Imperial Force and receiving the Distinguished Service Order in November 1917 for actions during the Battle of Polygon Wood, serving with the 58th Battalion and then the 31st, both of which he commanded briefly.
 He was awarded a Distinguished Service Order for "gallant services in the Battle of Polygon Wood" in 1917 and was Mentioned in Despatches.

+Legal career and later life

 After his discharge from the service, he returned to his city of birth – Geelong – to work as a councillor, standing for election to the Australian Parliament.
-He became a solicitor, holding a law degree from Melbourne University, and worked for a law firm before setting up his own practice.
+He became a solicitor, holding a law degree from the University of Melbourne, and worked for a law firm before setting up his own practice.

-Following the outbreak of World War II in September 1939, Freeman returned to the armed forces and rose to the rank of brigadier.
-He was discharged from the Army on 3 July 1943; his last posting was to the 3rd Military District's infantry training brigade.
+Following the outbreak of the Second World War in September 1939, Freeman returned to the armed forces and rose to the rank of brigadier.
+He was discharged from the army on 3 July 1943; his last posting was to the 3rd Military District's infantry training brigade.